ember-learn/ember-blog/content/the-ember-times-issue-193.md

 ## [Author Built-In Blueprints in TypeScript RFC in FCP ⌛️](https://github.com/emberjs/rfcs/pull/776)

-There's another ✨ awesome ✨ RFC on enabling blueprints to be written in TypeScript by [Chris Freeman (@cafreeman)](https://github.com/cafreeman) that's recently entered its final comment period.
+There's another ✨ awesome ✨ RFC that's recently entered its final comment period.
+This one is on enabling blueprints to be written in TypeScript and was written by [Chris Freeman (@cafreeman)](https://github.com/cafreeman).

-So if you are interested in contributing please head on over and comment on [the RFC](https://github.com/emberjs/rfcs/pull/776).
+So if you are interested in contributing please head on over and comment on [the RFC](https://github.com/emberjs/rfcs/pull/776) before time runs out!

 ---